Last updated on March 19th, 2019

 The whole point of a prenup is to place the division of your assets outside of state guidelines.

-For the reason, the most critical section of your prenup will differentiate between each party’s assets both before and after the date of the marriage.
+For this reason, the most critical section of your prenup will differentiate between each party’s assets both before and after the date of the marriage.

 Usually, the agreement will call for assets acquired after the marriage to be split 50/50.
 However, you can change this division as long as it remains fair and equitable.